GeorgeAria/Angular-CLI/README.md

 * End to end tests are used to test app behavior through user interaction.
 They are great to test out use cases and use Protractor with Angular.

+* When generating things like components, directives and services with the Angular CLI, put in the flag -d to do a dry run and see what files will be generated (this may not make sense at first, but I promise you, it may save you a couple of headaches later)

 ## Angular Commands
 * ng new (or n) "application name"